- VSAM structures

 You can optionally request that CIM does an index and data test at backup time.

-CIM will backup catalog aliases, and also delete, define or restore them.
+CIM will backup catalog aliases from the master catalog, and also delete, define or restore them.

 CIM will recover from a broken index if the backup used dump without index.
 A recovery will automatically rebuild aliases in the master catalog.
 CIM will lock a catalog before recovery starts and it also has commands to deallocate catalogs from VLF if VLF is used.